nomayor/Yamal/README.md

 # Yamal
 Yamal Models for Juniper

-I use these models as follows:

 This is a django-based project.
+Django-related files are in the branch: Django Files.

+I use the Yamal, found in the branch Yamal-Models, models as follows:

 1. Upon login, the user is presented with the html page: MainPageLogging.html
 2. There he can select a series of options, to either view the status of the Juniper device, or configure something on it.